WasatchPhotonics/Wasatch.LV/README.md

 # Dependencies

-The LabVIEW demo requires [Wasatch.NET](https://github.com/WasatchPhotonics/Wasatch.NET/).
+The LabVIEW demo requires [Wasatch.NET](https://github.com/WasatchPhotonics/Wasatch.NET/) (specifically, version 1.0.11 or later).

 Please download and run either the 32-bit or 64-bit (see below) installer for Wasatch.NET and follow the driver installation process before attempting to run the WastachDemo.vi.